When We Lost Our Heads

 Impossible de ne plus suivre le podcast

-Acheter pour 28,28 €
+Acheter pour 18,39 €

 Charismatic Marie Antoine is the daughter of the richest man in 19th century Montreal.
-She has everything she wants, except for a best friend - until clever, scheming Sadie Arnett moves to the neighborhood.
+She has everything she wants, except for a best friend—until clever, scheming Sadie Arnett moves to the neighborhood.
 Immediately united by their passion and intensity, Marie and Sadie attract and repel each other in ways that thrill them both.
 Their games soon become tinged with risk, even violence.
 Forced to separate by the adults around them, they spend years engaged in acts of alternating innocence and depravity.
 And when a singular event brings them back together, the dizzying effects will upend the city.

-Traveling from a repressive finishing school to a vibrant brothel, taking listeners firsthand into the brutality of factory life and the opulent lives of Montreal’s wealthy, When We Lost Our Heads dazzlingly explores gender, sex, desire, class, and the terrifying power of the human heart when it can’t let someone go.
+Traveling from a repressive finishing school to a vibrant brothel, taking readers firsthand into the brutality of factory life and the opulent lives of Montreal’s wealthy, When We Lost Our Heads dazzlingly explores gender, sex, desire, class, and the terrifying power of the human heart when it can’t let someone go.

 Vous êtes membre Amazon Prime ?